YanivHaliwa/linux-admin-toolkit/system-management/readme.md

-# System Management
+# System Management Scripts

-For details on each script, see the [System Management section in the main README](https://github.com/YanivHaliwa/linux-admin-toolkit#%EF%B8%8F-system-management).
+For details on each script, see the [System Management Scripts section in the main README](https://github.com/YanivHaliwa/Linux-Stuff/tree/master?tab=readme-ov-file#system-management-scripts).

 ## Author